Picking out a potential jack-o’-lantern or two from the pumpkin patch, farmers market or grocery store is a time-honored tradition.

 2. Make Your Own Pumpkin Spice Latte

 Tempted by the versions on offer at seemingly every coffee shop?
-Instead of dropping $5 on a drink that doesn’t actually contain any pumpkin, make your own.
+Instead of dropping $5 on a pumpkin spice latte that doesn’t actually contain any pumpkin, make your own.

 She shared two variations of the recipe with us: a latte made with espresso, and a café au lait made with standard drip-brewed coffee.

-4) Meanwhile, brew coffee or espresso.
-For drip coffee, Betsy recommends using a pumpkin spice blend such as Dunkin Donuts or Trader Joe’s Pumpkin Spice coffee.
+Meanwhile, brew coffee or espresso.
+For cafe au lait, Officer recommends using a pumpkin spice blend such as Dunkin Donuts or Trader Joe’s Pumpkin Spice coffee.

-5) Remove milk from stovetop once it is hot (Betsy waits until it’s just about to boil) and use a milk frother to froth it.
+Remove milk from stovetop once it’s hot (Officer waits until it’s just about to boil) and use a milk frother to froth it.
 The mixture should double in size and create a nice foam.
-If you don’t have a frother, you can find one online for under $20 (Betsy uses this one) or simply use your blender.
+If you don’t have a frother, you can find one online for less than $20 (she uses this one) or simply use your blender.

-6) Once milk is frothed, combine in a mug with espresso or coffee.
+Once milk is frothed, combine in a mug with espresso or coffee.
 Garnish with pumpkin pie spice.
-Optional: add a cinnamon stick, or drizzle with a bit of maple pumpkin butter.
+If you’d like, add a cinnamon stick or drizzle with a bit of maple pumpkin butter.

 3. Enjoy a Pumpkin Cocktail or Pumpkin Beer